 River Ivel Navigation

-The River Ivel Navigation was a product of the first great "Canal Age" of the mid 1700's.
-The first proposal to make the river navigable was made in 1755, when it was hoped to cut the cost of shipping coal to Hitchin (Hertfordshire) by up to half with a series of locks and cuts stretching from the confluence of the Ivel with the Great Ouse at Tempsford.
-In 1757 a Parliamentary license was granted for a less ambitious plan covering the river from Tempsford to Biggleswade.
+The River Ivel Navigation was a product of the first great "Canal Age" of the mid-1700s.
+The first proposal to make the river navigable was made in 1755 when it was hoped to cut the cost of shipping coal to Hitchin (Hertfordshire) by up to half with a series of locks and cuts stretching from the confluence of the Ivel with the Great Ouse at Tempsford.

 The waterway carried primarily coal, which travelled down the east coast to the mouth of the Great Ouse at King's Lynn, then inland to the start of the navigation at Tempsford.
 Traffic was light at first, and it took the canal's promoters over 20 years to recoup their £6,000 investment.

-Several subsequent plans to link the River Ivel Navigation with other regional waterways came to naught until 1821, when a controversial extension from Biggleswade to Shefford, on a tributary of the Ivel, was begun.
-This was finished in 1823 (at a considerable cost overrun), and added 5 locks over only 5 miles.
+Several subsequent plans to link the River Ivel Navigation with other regional waterways came to nothing until 1821, when a controversial extension from Biggleswade to Shefford, on a tributary of the Ivel, was begun.
+This was finished in 1823 (at a considerable cost overrun) and added five locks over only five miles.

 It's a Navvie's Life